nap2000/docs/server-admin-sms.rst

  :local:

 SMS messages can create a new case and within that case you can converse with the original sender of the SMS.
 Currently this feature is only supported using the Vonage platform.
 Once you have a number Smap can be configured to use it.
-Details can be found here: :ref:`sms`
+Details can be found here: :ref:`sms`.
+Requires Smap Server version 24.09+.

 Vonage
 ------